Emergency Preparedness and Safety Committee

 You can view all agendas and minutes for meetings in the Committee’s Google docs folder at bit.ly/WG-EPSCmteDocs.

-The latest news from the Committee is contained in the EPS Committee section of the most recent monthly Town Bulletin.
-You can find the bulletin on the right side of the home page, under “Latest Town Bulletins”.
+The latest news from the Committee is described in the EPS Committee section of the most recent monthly Town Bulletin.